The Fine Print

 We store the letters you compose — their text, the recipient name you give, the paper and wax you choose, and whether you wished to remain anonymous.
 If you lose a letter on the Atlas, we also store the approximate place you dropped it and a private share token so a stranger can later open it at a link.
 Letters marked discoverable are shown to others without your account identity attached unless you chose to sign them.

-Donations are processed by Stripe.
-We never see or store your full card details; Stripe handles the payment and returns only a confirmation and the amount to us.
+Payments — a voluntary donation, an extra keepsake, or the one-time downloads pass — are processed by Stripe.
+We never see or store your full card details; Stripe handles the payment and returns only a confirmation, the amount, and what it was for.
+We keep that record to grant what you paid for and to meet our accounting obligations.

 Automatically

 Like any website, our hosting provider records basic technical logs (such as IP address and request time) to keep the service secure and available.
-If you allow analytics cookies, we also collect anonymous, aggregate counts of which pages are visited.
+To fix faults, we also collect crash reports when something breaks — the error message, a trimmed technical trace, and the page it happened on — never your identity and never the contents of a letter.
+If you allow analytics cookies, we additionally collect anonymous, aggregate counts of which pages are visited.
 See our Cookie Policy for the full list and how to change your mind.

 Why we use it, and on what basis